davidrbourke/DVA-C02/SQS, SNS, Kinesis.md

 - SQS is the standard queue
 - Fully managed
 - Attributes
-  - Unlimted throughput
+  - Unlimited throughput
   - Unlimited no. of messages in the queue
   - Short lived messages, default retention is 4 days in the queue, max: 14 days
   - Low latency < 10ms
   - Small messages: limited to 256KB per message
 - Can have duplicate messages (at least once delivery)
-- Can have out of order messaages (best effort ordering)
+- Can have out of order messages (best effort ordering)

 ### SQS Message Producers